How U.S. Citizens Can Open a Bank Account in the U.K. Without Leaving Home

 - You also get a connected debit card, so you can spend money from the account.
 The debit card is free to use if you’re spending money in the local currency.

-- You can receive money in GBP, EUR, USD, AUD or NZD currencies.
+- You can receive money in GBP, EUR, USD, AUD, CAD or NZD currencies.

 - There’s a Wise app that tells you how much is in your account at all times.

-You can also use your Borderless account to send money to over 50 countries.
+You can also use your multi-currency account to send money to over 50 countries.

-Note that the maximum amount you can hold in a U.S. Borderless account is $1 million.
+Note that the maximum amount you can hold in your Wise U.S. multi-currency account is $1 million.

-There are no minimum account amounts, no monthly fees and no maintenance fees on the Borderless account.
+There are no minimum account amounts, no monthly fees and no maintenance fees on the multi-currency account.
 The only fees you’ll pay are:

 - Adding money to the account via direct debit: 0.2% fee, so $2 if you add $1,000